rdcar/titanic/README.md

 2. **Download the data** from the Kaggle competition page and place the files in root directory.

-# Titanic: Machine Learning from Disaster

-This repository is dedicated to the Kaggle competition "Titanic: Machine Learning from Disaster".
-The goal of this project is to predict the survival of passengers on the Titanic using various machine learning models.

 ## Contributions

 This repository is intended for educational purposes and personal growth in the field of data science and machine learning.
 Contributions and suggestions are welcome.